 Fort Ann is a tiny village located in the state of New York.
 With a population of 476 people and two constituent neighborhoods, Fort Ann is the 851st largest community in New York.
-Fort Ann has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Fort Ann was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Fort Ann, you'll notice that it is more blue-collar than most other communities in America.
-39.92% of Fort Ann’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fort Ann is a village of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Fort Ann who work in office and administrative support (15.42%), teaching (8.70%), and sales jobs (7.51%).
+Fort Ann is a blue-collar town, with 40.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fort Ann is a village of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Fort Ann who work in teaching (11.03%), office and administrative support (10.32%), and food service (6.41%).

 The overall crime rate in Fort Ann is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.